 Weakness: Chest, Limbs

-Notes: Attempts to suck the player into their deaths upon his defeat ST: Arachnus
+Notes: Attempts to suck in the player to their death upon his defeat.

 Area: Orbiting Jupiter